 The Sclerotherapy Procedure

 During sclerotherapy, a solution of saline and a sclerosant is injected into the damaged veins.
 This will cause irritation in the affected veins and produce their eventual collapse.
-During this procedure, the surgeon is guided through the use of ultrasound to ensure precision.
 When the weakened veins collapse, they will be reabsorbed into the body and other healthier veins will take their place in the circulatory system.

 Sclerotherapy has proven to be a safe procedure and is performed by our Nurse Practitioner.
 Typically, sclerotherapy is performed in less than an hour, although a varying number of injections may be required, depending on the number of veins involved.
 Patients do not require an anesthetic and usually report little or no discomfort during the procedure, only a mild burning sensation.
 In some instances, several sclerotherapy treatments may be necessary.